 We’ve all heard the buzzword antioxidant, but there are actually different types that determine the potency and health benefits of each kind.
 Cinnamon’s protective strength is attributed to the antioxidants called polyphenols, phenolic acid, and flavonoids that are also found in other superfoods.
 These active compounds can help fight free radical damage, thereby potentially slowing down the aging process.
 If you don’t find you’re naturally incorporating cinnamon into your daily meals, I recommend taking it daily in a capsule form.

 2. Helps Beat the Bloat

 Nothing is more uncomfortable or embarrassing as excessive gas, indigestion, constipation or even diarrhea.
 Instead of turning to an OTC medication, why not utilize a natural source of support such as cinnamon?
 The reason why I like to recommend cinnamon for digestive issues is because it really does address any problem a client might be having in this area.
 It contains an agent that can help break up intestinal gas, it calms the stomach, stimulates a weak digestive tract and can aid as a post-meal resource for those with indigestion.
-You can add one teaspoon to a cup of tea after meals for the best results.
+You can add one teaspoon of organic powder to a cup of tea after meals for the best results.